zebbern/Helpx/README.md

 HelpX is a user-friendly, professional tool management script designed to streamline the way you manage, view, and execute commands for your favorite tools.

+### This Tool installes your important kali linux tools!

 ## Features

 - **Tool Management**: Add, remove, edit, and view tools and their commands effortlessly.